Nordic Nato accession set to reinforce Baltic states' security

 Accession requires unanimity from the existing 30 member states, which is expected to be finalised later this year.
 Although Turkish President Recep Tayyip Erdogan has said he is opposed to the entry of the Nordic states – because they allow Kurdish rebel movements to operate legally in their countries – Turkey is not expected to veto their accession.

-Exceptionally close cooperation
+Exceptionally close co-operation

 Both Finland and Sweden have already been closely integrated with Nato, partly through the Joint Expeditionary Force – a Nordic and Baltic security force, together with the UK and The Netherlands – as well as regular interoperability exercises.